scientifichackers/zproc/README.md

 ## Inner Workings

--   Zproc uses a Server, which is responsible for storing and communicating the state.
+-   ZProc uses a Server, which is responsible for storing and communicating the state.

     -   This isolates our resource (state), and makes it safer to do atomic operations.